IDinsight/ask-a-question/docs/integrations/chat_managers/typebot.md

 ## Deployment

+You can either use the cloud-hosted [Typebot](https://typebot.io/) service or self-host the application.

+For self-hosting, you can either follow the [official docs](https://docs.typebot.io/self-hosting/get-started) or follow our quick start below:

 **Step 1:** Navigate to `chat_managers/typebot/deployment/`

 **Step 2:** Copy `template.env` to `.env` and edit it to set the variables